nikantonelli/ProjectTree/README.md

 When you open up the tree node, the app will asynchronously fetch the user list and show them along side.
 If you click on the userlist area, a popover comes up with more user details.
 You can change the code to add other fields to this popover.

-The red bar in front of a name indicates Project Admin status.
-Green indicates normal user
+The red bar in front of a name indicates Workspace or SUbscription Admin status.
+Amber indicates Project Admi and Green indicates normal user.

 ![alt text](https://github.com/nikantonelli/ProjectTree/blob/master/Images/projectTreePermissions.png)